Automating an Installer

 start "" /wait "path of install.exe" --prevent-activation

-Note License activation must still be performed to use any product requiring activation. - To prevent the installation process from displaying a completion
+Note You must still perform license activation for any products that require a license. - To prevent the installation process from displaying a completion

 prompt, include the --hide-completion option at the command